Mjz86/c_colon/mcc.md

-forceref / unforceref
+`forceref` / `unforceref`

-forceref makes the refrence a pointer-like type that hold the address of the refrenced type ,
+`forceref`  makes the reference a pointer-like type that hold the address of the referenced type ,

-unforceref allows the refrence to be a custom type , for example a const str& is more appropriate as a string-view like type than a refrence to a string.
+`unforceref` allows the reference to be a custom type , for example a const str& is more appropriate as a string-view like type than a reference to a string.